engineyard/ey-docs/pages/jruby-beta.md

 ## Before starting

-  * Your application should use Bundler 1.0.1 or later to manage gems.
+  * Your application should use Bundler 1.0.10 or later to manage gems.
-  * Gemfile must include `trinidad`
+  * Gemfile must include `trinidad`.

 ## Preparing an existing Rails app